AxonIQ/reference-guide/axon-server/migration/standard-to-enterprise-edition.md

 ### Verification

-* Logon to the Axon Server EE console and query the store to check if the migrated event data is present
+* Logon to the Axon Server EE console and query the store to check if the migrated event data is present.

 ### Notes